woltapp/summer2020/README.md

 <a name="option2"></a>
 ## Option 2) Backend task - search
-Create an API endpoint that allows searching restaurants.
+Create a REST API endpoint that allows searching restaurants.
 API needs to accept three parameters:
 - _q_: query string.
 Full or partial match for the string is searched from _name_, _description_ and _tags_ fields.
 A minimum length for the query string is one character.
 - _lat_: latitude coordinate (customer's location)
 - _lon_ : longitude coordinate (customer's location)

-API will return restaurant (objects) which **match the given query string** and are **closer than 3 kilometers** from coordinates.
+API should return restaurant (objects) which **match the given query string** and are **closer than 3 kilometers** from coordinates.

 Example query:

     /restaurants/search?q=sushi&lat=60.17045&lon=24.93147

-This search would return restaurants which contain a word _sushi_ and are closer than 3km to the location [60.17045, 24.93147].
+This search would return restaurants (in JSON format) which contain a word _sushi_ and are closer than 3km to the point [60.17045, 24.93147].

 Please **do not** use any on-disk database (MySQL, PostgreSQL, ...) or ElasticSearch in this assignment.
 The task can be completed without them.